 What is the first thing I should do if my Mac VPN won’t connect?

 Check your internet connection, confirm the VPN app is up to date, and try a different server or protocol.
 If it still fails, reboot your Mac and the router, then re-test.
-Dayz vpn detected heres how to fix it and get back in the game

 Why does my VPN work on my iPhone but not on my Mac?

 MacOS has different network stacks, firewall rules, and VPN protocols.
 The solution often involves updating macOS, reconfiguring VPN settings protocol, DNS, or addressing local network restrictions.
+How to Navigate a Surfshark Refund Your No Nonsense Guide and What Reddit Really Says 2026

 Can I fix VPN issues without reinstalling the app?